What is a Management Buyout (MBO)?

 How PMD can help with funding for your management buyout

-Here at PMD, we are a multifaceted business finance provider, with the best specialists available in their respective fields to help you find the best business finance solutions for your management buyout.
-Our expert Structured Finance Solutions division can provide advice on how best to structure transactions, value businesses and even find buyers.
+As a multifaceted business finance provider with the best specialists available in their respective fields, we’ll find the most suitable business finance solutions for your management buyout.
+Our expert Structured Finance Solutions division can work with you to structure transactions, value businesses and even find buyers.

-We have unrivalled experience in business finance, providing you with the confidence that PMD will secure the most comprehensive funding solutions available on the market, whatever your needs.
-It’s our job to liaise with funders to ensure the best possible terms are secured, leaving you to focus on running your business.
+Our unrivalled experience in business finance ensures that we secure the most comprehensive funding solutions available on the market.
+We’ll liaise with funders to ensure the best possible terms are secured, leaving you to focus on running your business.

-If you’re considering a management buyout and would like to speak to us about funding solutions tailored specifically to you and your business, get in touch today to see how PMD can help.
+If you’re considering a MBO and would like to speak to us about tailored funding solutions, get in touch today.

 You might like...